aosabook/500lines/image-filters/image-filters.markdown

 ## A Brilliant Idea (That Wasn’t All That Brilliant)

 When I was traveling in China I often saw series of four paintings showing the same place in different seasons.
-Color — the cool whites of winter, pale hues of spring, lush greens of summer, and reds and yellows of fall — is what visually differentiates the seasons.
+Color&mdash;the cool whites of winter, pale hues of spring, lush greens of summer, and reds and yellows of fall&mdash;is what visually differentiates the seasons.
 Around 2011, I had what I thought was a brilliant
 idea: I wanted to be able to visualize a photo series as a series of colors.
 I